Lisa J. Merlo Ph.D., M.P.E.

 2010: M.P.E.,Washington University, St. Louis, MO (Psychiatric Epidemiology)

 Dr. Merlo’s primary research focus is on psychosocial factors related to addiction.
-She is particularly interested in special populations including youth, healthcare professionals, and students in the health professions.
-Dr. Merlo serves as the Director of Research for the Professionals Resource Network (the State of Florida’s impaired healthcare professional monitoring program), and has published and presented widely on the topic of substance-related impairment among healthcare providers.
+She is particularly interested in special populations including youth, healthcare professionals, and trainees in the health professions.
+Dr. Merlo serves as the Director of Research for the Professionals Resource Network (Florida’s monitoring program for professionals with potentially-impairing conditions), and has published and presented widely on the topic of substance-related impairment among healthcare providers.
 Dr. Merlo also conducts research with health professions students, in order to better understand students’ knowledge, competence, and stigmatized beliefs related to addiction, as well as best practices for improving addiction-related education.
-She collaborates with other researchers across the university as well as nationally.
+She collaborates with other researchers across the university and state, as well as nationally.